Clarence-creator/FYP2020-Swarm-Quadruped/README.md

 # FYP2020-Swarm-Quadruped
-A Quadruped robot project that uses ROS and Gazebo
+A Quadruped robot project that uses ROS and Gazebo, we are using melodic version of ros.

 Installation: